databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/09-geo-functions/index.md

 ---
-title: Geography Functions
+title: H3 Functions
 ---

-This section provides reference information for the geography functions in Databend.
+This section provides reference information for the H3 functions in Databend.

 ## Coordinate Conversion